-Walkers and After-Care will be called when all car riders have left the building and cars have cleared the parking lot.
+Walkers and aftercare students will be called when all car riders have left the building and cars have cleared the parking lot.

-No student is to arrive at school prior to 7:00am
+No student is to arrive at school prior to 7:20am

-Students are monitored on school property from 7:00am until approximately 3pm.
-Students should report to the cafeteria between 7:00am and 7:30am.
-Students report to classrooms after 7:30am.
-Students should not be on school grounds after 3pm, unless attending a supervised school or sport function, or are helping a designated teacher or serving a disciplinary time.
+Students are monitored on school property from 7:20am until approximately 3pm.
+Students should report directly to their classroom between 7:20 am and 7:50 am.
+Students should not be on school grounds after 3pm, unless attending a supervised school or sport function, helping a designated teacher, or serving a disciplinary time.
 Students are expected to be picked up at dismissal time or at the end of the school activity.